isbadawi/consultant-schedule/README.md

-This script inspects your McGill inbox for emails from Faiyaz with the latest lab consultant schedule, and creates corresponding events in your Google Calendar.
+This is a utility for McGill SOCS lab consultants.
+It inspects your McGill inbox for the latest lab consultant schedule, and populates a Google Calendar with the information.

 To run this, install the requirements

-    sudo pip install -r requirements.txt
+    pip install -r requirements.txt

 and run `fetch_schedule.py` with appropriate arguments.

-    usage: fetch_schedule.py [-h] [--host host] [--port port] --username user --password pass --name name
+    usage: fetch_schedule.py [-h] [--host host] [--port port] --username user --password pass

     manage SOCS consultant schedule